eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 It is thought that because they had no bad cells (cancer), their good cells were eaten away.

 What came in the investigations after, included **praise to the NHS** and Northwick Park Hospital.
 The fact that the trial was done in a major hospital with an ICU, gave them a much better chance of survival.
-The study was criticised for administering the study drug 10 times quicker into the bloodstream in the 6 humans than in monkeys during earlier animal trials, even though it was a much smaller effective volume. unpredictable biological action in human
+The study was criticised for administering the study drug 10 times quicker into the bloodstream in the 6 humans than in monkeys during earlier animal trials, even though it was a much smaller effective volume.

 An independent report made 22 recommendations to improve the safety of first-in-man studies internationally.
-Some of these have been implemented in the whole of Europe. **Clinical trials are now safer than any other time before**.
+Some of these have been implemented in the whole of Europe.
+**Clinical trials are now safer than at any other time before.**

 The first man to be injected is now married with **3 kids**.
 He is glad to have been saved by another drug and still values the importance of clinical trials.

 # Conclusion